DKAKISHORE/Exp-1/README.md

+## Result:
-## Result:thus we have  verified  the Kirchoff’s Current law and Voltage law for the given circuit theoretically and practically.
+Thus we have  verified  the Kirchoff’s Current law and Voltage law for the given circuit theoretically and practically.